RC flying FAQ (on getting started)

 Building a model aircraft from scratch using balsa wood and working from plans is a time consuming process and needs a medium to high standard of model building skills and knowledge, although the task is ultimately very rewarding.

-Something else to bear in mind is the 'repairability' of the model; damage usually occurs to a model sooner or later and the easier the original construction was, the easier it is to repair.
-Fortunately most of the popular RTF and ARF models, such as the HobbyZone range and ParkZone range of airplanes, for example, are backed up well by a good supply of spare parts such as wings, tailplanes, props etc. So if something horrible does go wrong at the flying field then at least you know that you can replace the part properly and have your model back to flying status in a short time.
+Something else to bear in mind is the 'repairability' of the airplane; damage usually occurs to a plane sooner or later and the easier the original construction was, the easier it is to repair.
+Fortunately most of the popular RTF and ARF models, such as the HobbyZone and ParkZone range of airplanes for example, are backed up well by a good supply of spare parts such as wings, tailplanes, props etc. So if something horrible does go wrong at the flying field then at least you know that you can replace the part properly and have your plane back to flying status in a short time.

-A kit-built balsa model is going to take a lot more repairing and will be out of action for longer.
+A kit-built balsa rc airplane is going to take a lot more repairing and will be out of action for longer.

 "Where can I buy my plane?"